I started blogging anonymously in September 2017, under the pen name Diana Hall.

 The first 20 years of my life were spent being a people pleaser.

-The second 20 were spent trying to determine what kind of life would please me.
+The second 20 years were spent trying to create the kind of life I thought would please me.

-For these next twenty years, I’d love to share my knowledge and experiences with whoever may be willing to listen.
+For these next twenty years, I want to spend the time figuring out who I really am as a person.
+And I’d love to share whatever knowledge and experiences I can gather, with whoever may be willing to listen.

 So what’s in a name?

 My home page gets into detail on Side Jams, and what that means.
 Making extra income, side hustles, side gigs, etc. —

 And then of course there’s the Side Jams logo and photos of actual jars of jam — a quirky play on words (I hope?).

 Okay, so if you read this, then you know I initially was not blogging with my actual name.
 There were a few reasons behind this.

 Off the top of my head, those were pretty much:

 - Fear of being discovered by people I know